applepb/javascript/README.md

 # javascript

 limit_char.html ->
-Accepting Number , Alphabets and Special Characters
+Accepting only Number , Alphabets and Special Characters in input text box.